 Ask yourself, how many conversions do you want to get out of your campaign each month?
 Is it 10 or 20 or even 100?

 If we already know the conversion rate of the website then we can use that as a guide to understand how frequently we convert our clicks before we’ve even spent a dollar.
-Keep in mind that AdWords traffic often converts at a much higher rate than organic SEO, when configured correctly, so don’t be afraid to inflate your conversion rate for more accurate estimates.
+Keep in mind that Google Ads traffic often converts at a much higher rate than organic SEO, when configured correctly, so don’t be afraid to inflate your conversion rate for more accurate estimates.

 I prefer to aim on the lower side so that expectations going into the campaign aren’t inflated.
 More often than not the results we generate are significantly higher but it’s not a guarantee and often the first month or two of a campaign requires tweaking before you see it’s full potential.